We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Electric portable air compressors are a solid choice for home garage workshops and renovation projects, as there is generally an electrical outlet nearby to plug into.
 They don’t create exhaust, so they’re suitable for indoor use without worrying about carbon monoxide poisoning.

-But electric compressors do have a few shortcomings.
-They usually aren’t serviceable, as the cost of replacing the motor, pump, and the necessary seals will often cost as much as buying a new compressor.
-Also, they’re not useful on construction projects that haven’t reached the electric phase, unless the site has a heavy-duty generator to supply enough power.
+However, electric compressors do have a few shortcomings.
+They usually aren’t serviceable because replacing the motor, pump, and necessary seals will often cost as much as buying a new compressor.
+Also, they’re not useful on construction projects that haven’t reached the electric phase unless the site has a heavy-duty generator to supply enough power.

-For those sites without electricity, a cordless compressor may be a good choice.
+A cordless compressor may be a good choice for those sites without electricity.
 These compressors run on a rechargeable lithium-ion battery to fill their tanks but otherwise work the same as a standard electric compressor.
-However, it’s a good idea to have more than one rechargeable battery on hand.
+However, having more than one rechargeable battery on hand is a good idea.

 Gas

 Gas-powered portable air compressors use internal combustion engines to pressurize their air tanks.
-Much of their quality depends on the manufacturer of the gasoline engine, the best-known manufacturers being Honda, Briggs & Stratton, Kohler, Generac, Subaru, and Kawasaki.
+The quality of these compressors depends heavily on the manufacturer of the gasoline engine.
+The best-known manufacturers are Honda, Briggs & Stratton, Kohler, Generac, Subaru, and Kawasaki.

-Gas-powered compressors can operate virtually anywhere, as long as there’s fuel in the tank.
-However, they tend to be a bit heavier than electric model compressors, so they’re somewhat less portable.
+Gas-powered compressors can operate virtually anywhere as long as there’s fuel in the tank.
+However, they tend to be heavier than electric model compressors, making them somewhat less portable.
 They also require more maintenance, as they’ll need winterizing, an occasional oil check, and fuel filter and spark plug replacements from time to time.

 While gas-powered portable air compressors are fine to use on outdoor construction sites and other places without power, they cannot be run inside a closed space, as these engines produce exhaust and can run the risk of causing carbon monoxide poisoning.